Spiekermann/Dock4Mon/README.md

 Additionally MonDock extracts the ip-address of the host, which runs the worker.

 ## Installation
-No installation needed, just run `python mondock.py`
+No installation needed, just run `python mondock.py` on a docker swarm manager.